Want to Avoid Disruption? Then Keep Exploring

 Where did these once iconic companies go wrong?
 To my mind, they forgot to keep challenging their assumptions about what business they were actually in.

 Businesses have two options when they plan for the road ahead: they can put all their eggs into one basket, and risk losing everything if that basket has a hole in the bottom, or they can make a number of small bets, accepting that some will fail while others succeed.

 Taking the latter approach, and making many small bets on innovation, transforms the boardroom into a roulette table.
 Unlike a punter in a casino, however, businesses cannot afford to stop making bets.

-The sad truth is that too many established organisations focus most of their time and resources on executing and optimising their existing business models in order to maximise profits.
-They forget to experiment and explore new ideas for customer needs of tomorrow.
+The sad truth is that too many established organizations focus most of their time and resources on executing and optimizing their existing business models in order to maximize profits.
+They forget to experiment and explore new ideas for the customer needs of tomorrow.